WayneCui/re-scripts/README.md

 red-scripts
 ===========

-My playground for Red related things.
+My playground for Rebol and Red related things.